Navigation Home - AA-Fishing Lakes Fish

 Missouri's diverse bass fishery, with its variety of species and angling opportunities, attracts bass anglers from near and far.
 Whether you're casting for largemouth, targeting smallmouth in scenic rivers, or seeking out the feisty spotted bass in reservoirs, Missouri offers plenty of options for bass fishing enthusiasts to enjoy their pursuit of these popular game fish.

-Bass Fishing Lakes In MO
+2024 Best Bass Fishing Lakes In Missouri

 It might be hard to find water in Missouri without at least a few bass.
 Ideal location and long growing seasons make MO a bass factory.
 Most rivers, ponds and lakes contain bass.
 Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Long Branch Lake, Mark Twain Lake, Mozingo Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Atkinson Lake, Bean Lake, Big Lake, Blue Springs Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Forest Lake, Lake Jacomo, Lake Springfield, Lake Taneycomo, Lake Wappapello, Long Branch Lake, Longview Lake, McDaniel Lake, Montrose Lake, Mozingo Lake, Thomas Hill Reservoir and many others all have excellent populations of bass.
 Many of these lakes support one or more of the state species - spotted, smallmouth and largemouth bass.